AlexVplle/chuck-norris-fact/README.md

 # chuck-norris-fact
 This site display randomly a Chuck Norris Fact

-I developped this site to train me with Express (https://www.npmjs.com/package/express)
+I developed this site to train me with Express (https://www.npmjs.com/package/express)